More than 5000 new workers will be needed in NZ’s aviation industry in the next four years. Could you be one of them?

 To pursue a career as a pilot, students can apply to train at one of several flight training schools around New Zealand.

-Airlines, such as Air New Zealand, employ and offer training programmes or apprenticeships to get you ready for a wide range of important roles including: flight attendants, aeronautical engineers, ground staff, aircraft cleaners, check-in staff and ramp operators.
+Airlines, such as Air New Zealand, employ and offer training programmes or apprenticeships to get you ready for a wide range of important roles including: flight attendants, aeronautical engineers, ground staff, aircraft cleaners, and ramp operators.

 Airports employ and upskill air traffic controllers, and operations staff.